-A cursory glance at the reasons for poor crop production across Nigeria as could be seen in the table above, leaves one with the justification for farmersherders conflict consequenting to poor crop production in Benue state.
-Among other factors that are listed in the table above in regards to the reasons for poor crop production, insecurity stands tall in Benue state with the support of 22 out of 55 respondents.
-This poor crop production in the state simply explains why food insecurity could be said to be on the increase in the state as food crop availability has declined and so is its accessibility and utilization which thus culminates into a drastic rise in food price in order to match the increasing demand of food amidst scarcity and poor supply.
-In a more understandable manner, the above is simply expressed in the exact words of Okoli & Addo (2018; p.
-20) as thus:

-...This reduction in production and income has serious implication on food security with the capacity to reduce coping capacity of those depending on food resources for their livelihood...

-On a similar note, Aliyu (2015) observed that only in 2014, the herders have lost about three thousand, two hundred (3,200) cattle.
-The death of these cattle although might seem insignificant to the people of Benue state because they (the cattle) belong to the migrant herders, but it has a positive correlation to food security in the state as cattle still remain the widely consumed source of protein in the state and hence, its death diminishes its availability and consequently lead to the risk of food insecurity if the trajectory of such death remains on the increasing pace.
+There is no gainsaying to the fact that majority of Benue state people are crop farmers with only a few 236 engaged in animal husbandry.
+According to ??koli According to Ofuoku & Isife (2009), more than 40 million 237 worth of crops are usually lost annually due to the invasion of cattle herders and their livestocks in the North 238 central region of Nigeria, especially Benue state.
+This has not only had negative humanitarian impact but has 239 also immensely contributed to the issue of food insecurity in the state as many crop farmers tend to abandon 240 both their farms and their farming occupation for other lesser occupations which in turn brings about fewer crop 241 production and poor food availability within the state.
+A cursory glance at the reasons for poor crop production 242 across Nigeria as could be seen in the table above, leaves one with the justification for farmersherders conflict 243 consequenting to poor crop production in Benue state.
+Among other factors that are listed in the table above 244 245 in regards to the reasons for poor crop production, insecurity stands tall in Benue state with the support of 22 out of 55 respondents.
+This poor crop production in the state simply explains why food insecurity could be said 246 to be on the increase in the state as food crop availability has declined and so is its accessibility and utilization 247 which thus culminates into a drastic rise in food price in order to match the increasing demand of food amidst 248 scarcity and poor supply.
+In a more understandable manner, the above is simply expressed in the exact words of 249 Okoli & Addo (2018; p.
+20) as thus: ?This reduction in production and income has serious implication on food 250 security with the capacity to reduce coping capacity of those depending on food resources for their livelihood?
+251 On a similar note, Aliyu (2015) observed that only in 2014, the herders have lost about three thousand, two 252 hundred (3, ??00) cattle.
+The death of these cattle although might seem insignificant to the people of Benue 253 state because they (the cattle) belong to the migrant herders, but it has a positive correlation to food security in 254 the state as cattle still remain the widely consumed source of protein in the state and hence, its death diminishes 255 its availability and consequently lead to the risk of food insecurity if the trajectory of such death remains on the 256 increasing pace.
+257

-From a prospective dimension, one can argue that destruction of agro-proceeds associated with the conflict of farmers and herders in Benue state affects not only the present food security of the state but also the future food security of the state.
-This is justifiable from the perspective that agro-proceeds of both plant and animal specie which are imperative for human survival through food are not only meant to satisfy the present human hunger, but are also meant to solve food security challenges of the future.
-Hence, they have implications for human and societal sustainability and thus are meant to be sustained either through further cultivation preservation for or preservation for further breeding and development of offsprings.
+From a prospective dimension, one can argue that destruction of agro-proceeds associated with the conflict of 258 farmers and herders in Benue state affects not only the present food security of the state but also the future food 259 security of the state.
+This is justifiable from the perspective that agro-proceeds of both plant and animal specie 260 which are imperative for human survival through food are not only meant to satisfy the present human hunger, 261 but are also meant to solve food security challenges of the future.
+Hence, they have implications for human and 262 societal sustainability and thus are meant to be sustained either through preservation for further cultivation or 263 through preservation for further breeding and development of offsprings.
+264